Russia reports more than 800 dead in Ukrainian ranks – News

-The Russian Defense Ministry said on Saturday (20) that in the last 24 hours Ukrainian forces had suffered more than 800 casualties, among them “up to 20 American mercenaries”.
+The Russian Defense Ministry said on Saturday that in the last 24 hours, Ukrainian forces had suffered more than 800 casualties, including “up to 20 American mercenaries”.

 In an attack by Russian aviation against positions of the nationalist Kraken formation and mercenary units in the Kharkiv region of eastern Ukraine, “more than 100 fighters were annihilated, including up to 20 American mercenaries”, said the Russian Defense spokesman, General Igor Konashenkov.